-These are element which occur withing the BODY element of a document.
-Their order is the order in which the elements should be rendered on the output device.
+These are elements which occur within the BODY element of a document.
+Their order is the logical order in which the elements should be rendered on the output device.

-Headings Several levels of heading are supported
+Headings Several levels of heading are supported.

-Anchors Sections of text which form the beginning and/or end of hypertext links are called

-"anchors" and defined by the A tag.
+Anchors Sections of text which form the beginning and/or end of hypertext links are called "anchors" and defined by the A tag.